 How To Get To Dominica.

 Dominica’s runway and airport are tiny!
-I always say that the harder a place is to get to, the better it is, and this is the case with this lesser-visited Caribbean island.
+I always say that the harder a place is to get to, the better it is, and this is the case with this lesser-visited Caribbean island and Dominica travel.

 Getting to Dominica By Air